Andy Fantuz: Saskatchewan Roughriders

-While many thought that he could go first overall in the 2006 CFL Draft, Andy Fantuz was chosen in the first round and third overall by the Saskatchewan Roughriders.
+While many thought that he could go first overall in the 2006 CFL draft, Andy Fantuz was chosen in the first round and third overall by the Saskatchewan Roughriders.
 After the draft, Fantuz tried out for the Detroit Lions in May 2006, but was not offered a contract and, as such, signed a one-year plus an option contract with Saskatchewan on May 20, 2006.
 Because he had signed the contract late, he missed a beginning portion of the 2006 training camp.

 Fantuz was integrated slowly into the Roughriders offence in 2006, and caught his first pass against Toronto on July 22, 2006.
 He made his first start against the Hamilton Tiger-Cats in week 10 and started the last nine games of the season as well as two playoff games.
 He scored his first touchdown in a bizarre play against the BC Lions on September 24, 2006.
 Quarterback Kerry Joseph was rushing towards the endzone deep in BC territory when he was tackled from behind and fumbled the ball forward.
 Fantuz promptly jumped on the ball in the endzone, culminating in his first CFL touchdown, which counted as a rushing touchdown by CFL rules.
-Incidentally, the same game would go into overtime, with Fantuz catching his first touchdown reception and winning the game for the Roughriders, meaning that he got his first rushing and receiving touchdown in the same game.
+The same game went into overtime, with Fantuz catching his first touchdown reception and winning the game for the Roughriders, meaning that he got his first rushing and receiving touchdown in the same game.
 He had his first 100-yard receiving game in week 20 against the Edmonton Eskimos.
 Fantuz finished the season with 30 catches for 408 yards, 3 receiving touchdowns, and 1 rushing touchdown.
 On November 30, 2006, Fantuz agreed to a two-year plus an option contract.